Embedded Software Development Company — Firmware, IoT Device Software & Medical Device Engineering

 For consumer products in the home, Bluetooth LE for local control and Wi-Fi for cloud connectivity is the most common combination.
 For industrial or outdoor devices that need to work without existing network infrastructure, LTE-M or NB-IoT with a SIM is usually the right choice.
 Thread and Matter are the emerging standards for smart home interoperability.
 These matter if compatibility with Apple Home, Google Home, and Amazon Alexa is a product requirement.

-- Interview, approve, and onboard — all within 7 business days
+- We onboard your dedicated embedded software engineer within 7 business days